Excel VBA Square Root (SQR) Function

 Example #2

-One more thing we need to keep in mind while calculating sqrt in VBA is when the variable data type is either integer or long, the result is rounded off to the nearest integer or whole number value.
+One more thing we need to remember while calculating sqrt in VBA is when the variable data type is either integer or long.
+Then, the result rounds off to the nearest integer or whole number value.

 Look at the below code.